thekeatinglab/keating-lab-website/README.markdown

 - If something looks wrong, contact Om for help.

 ## Tips for Success
+- Use **300px × 300px square photos** to ensure they display well without cropping.
 - Double-check your changes before saving to avoid errors (e.g., missing commas).
 - If you’re unsure, ask Om for a quick demo or assistance.

 ## Need Help?
-- Contact Om at OmAjay.Thakur@nyulangone.org if you run into issues or need guidance.
+- Contact Om at [your email] if you run into issues or need guidance.
 - Thank you for helping keep the Keating Lab website up to date!